Brian Wilson: 1964–1965: International success and withdrawal from touring

-On December 23, 1964, Wilson was to accompany his bandmates for a two-week U.S. tour, but during a flight from Los Angeles to Houston, he experienced a breakdown, sobbing uncontrollably due to stress over his recent marriage to Marilyn Rovell.
+On December 18, 1964, Wilson was to accompany his bandmates for a two-week U.S. tour, but during a flight from Los Angeles to Houston, he experienced a breakdown, sobbing uncontrollably due to stress over his recent marriage to Marilyn Rovell.
 Jardine recalled, "None of us had ever witnessed something like that."
 Wilson played the show in Houston later that day, but was replaced by session musician Glen Campbell for the rest of the tour.
 (Note: This was the first time Wilson had skipped concert dates with the Beach Boys since 1963.
 Although he continued to make sporadic appearances at gigs, the Houston show marked his last as a regular member of the touring group until 1976.)
 Wilson, speaking in 1966, described it as "the first of a series of three breakdowns".
 When the group resumed recording their next album in January 1965, Wilson declared that he would be withdrawing from future tours.
 Wilson attributed his decision partly to a "fucked up" jealousy of Spector and the Beatles.
-(Note: Songwriters Barry Mann and Cynthia Weil recalled that Wilson had confided in them about considering retirement from the music industry, changing his mind after hearing Spector's latest hit record, "You've Lost That Lovin' Feelin'."
+(Note: Songwriters Barry Mann and Cynthia Weil recalled that Wilson had confided in them about considering retirement from the music industry, changing his mind after hearing Spector's latest hit record, "You've Lost That Lovin' Feelin'".
 In an interview from August 1966, Wilson states, "I never wanted to quit the music business.
 I just wanted to get off the road, which I did."
 Photographer Ed Roach said that Brian had felt overshadowed by the audience's enthusiastic response to his brother Dennis during live performances.)

-Campbell continued substituting for Wilson on tour until February 1965, after which Wilson produced Campbell's solo single, "Guess I'm Dumb", as a gesture of appreciation.
+Wilson rejoined the live group for one-off occasions throughout 1965.
+Campbell substituted for him at some shows until February 1965, after which Wilson produced Campbell's solo single, "Guess I'm Dumb", as a gesture of appreciation.
 Columbia Records staff producer Bruce Johnston was subsequently hired as Wilson's permanent touring replacement.
-(Note: Wilson rejoined the live group for one-off occasions in February, March, July, and October 1965.)